 Sure, we all want the best smartphone photos imaginable to chronicle our fabulous holidays abroad.
 That is, until our gorgeous new iPhone 7 drops in the water and we're left with nothing but a headache for the rest of our holiday.
-A PAYG phone lets you travel without the commitment - you can still take great pics, make use of Three's no-roaming-charges policy in 71 destinations and use your phone to find the best local restaurant and map your walk to the modern art museum.
+A PAYG phone lets you travel without the commitment - you can still take great pics, make use of Three's no-roaming-charges policy in over 70 destinations and use your phone to find the best local restaurant and map your walk to the modern art museum.
 Wondering why you haven't invested in a PAYG phone yet?
 Yeah, us too...

 True (sad) story:

 “I’ll always remember snorkelling off Koh Phi Phi in Thailand.
 It wasn’t the crystal clear waters, or the snowy white sand.
 It was the fact that I inelegantly dropped my phone down the loo just before I went, rendering my plans for photographing fish redundant.

 “That untimely plop meant that all records of my paradise holiday remain only in memory.
 Because I hadn’t brought another camera.
 Plus, I had 14 months left on my phone contract so had a fine time sorting that out when I got back.

 “The moral of the story?
 I should have left my iPhone 7 and my contract, safely in a drawer at home and invested in a Pay As You Go handset, the loss of which wouldn’t have ruined my holiday (well, not enough to make me cry).”

 We don’t want this cautionary tale to be yours.

 Holidays are about getting away, relaxing and discovering new places and cultures – not spending our time panicking about losing our expensive handsets/sorting out the painful admin if your phone does get lost, damaged or stolen on your travels.
 So a PAYG SIM phone might just be the answer to all of your prayers especially if you’re a commitment-phobe…